rwblickhan/astro-rwblickhan.org/src/content/logs/books-2023.md

 10. *Kill 6 Billion Demons Book 2: Wielder of Names*, Tom Parkinson-Morgan
 11. 🔁 *The Bloody Chamber*, Angela Carter
 12. *The Incal*, Alejandro Jodorowsky & Moebius
+13. *The Mountain in the Sea*, Ray Nayler

 ## Skimmed